Overview

 How this course will make you industry ready

-You'll have the opportunity to undertake industry research projects at the Resources and Chemistry Precinct.
-The precinct accommodates Western Australia's primary analytical chemistry facility, ChemCentre.
+You'll have the opportunity to undertake industry research projects at the Resources and Chemistry Precinct, which accommodates Western Australia's primary analytical chemistry facility, ChemCentre.

 What jobs can the Chemistry course lead to?